Burnley, Victoria: History

 In 1838 the area approximating Burnley's present open space lying in a loop of the Yarra River was reserved as the Survey Paddock.
-It is bisected by Swan Street (1880s), trisected by railway lines diverging at Burnley (to Hawthorn, 1861 and to Glen Iris, 1890), and skirted on its eastern edge by the Yarra Boulevard (1930s) and on its southern edge by the South Eastern, now Monash, Freeway (1962).
+It is bisected by Swan Street (1880s), trisected by railway lines diverging at Burnley (to Hawthorn, 1861 and to Glen Iris, 1890), and skirted on its eastern edge by the Yarra Boulevard (1930s) and on its southern edge by the Monash Freeway (1962).

 The area was named after William Burnley, pioneer land purchaser in Richmond, local councillor and parliamentarian.

 Burnley was developed in the 1850s as part of the wider Richmond district as Melbourne expanded eastwards to the Dandenong Ranges.
 Industrial development followed in the 1860s with workers' housing established within walking distance of the many local factories manufacturing everything from clothing to pipe organs.

 The Horticultural Society of Victoria was granted 12 ha. in the Survey Paddock in 1862 for experimental gardens, mainly for acclimatization of exotic fruits, vegetables and flowers.
 The site was taken over by the State Department of Agriculture in 1891.
-The balance of the Survey Paddock became Richmond Park, containing the "Pic Nic" railway station, east of the present Burnley station, as the entry to a landscaped pleasure ground.
+The balance of the Survey Paddock became Richmond Park, containing the Pic Nic railway station, east of the present Burnley station, as the entry to a landscaped pleasure ground.

 Burnley's industrial area was in its south-west corner next to the river.
 Basalt quarries were worked south of Coppin Street.
 One of them has been opened up to the river by the cutting of a channel to improve stream velocity to clear upstream floodwaters from Kew.
 The quarry hole became a dock depot for silt-dredging craft, and the channel also resulted in the formation, mid-stream, of Herring Island.
 The Richmond Abattoirs were near the old quarries, and municipal dignity was improved with Barkly Gardens (1865).